SHP-Robotics/SHPLib/docs/ftc/familiarizing.md

   <img src="../assets/androidstudio.png" />
 </p>

-To access the code itself, navigate to `Teamcode/java/org.firstinspires.ftc.teamcode`.
+To access the code itself, navigate to `Teamcode/java/org.firstinspires.ftc.teamcode` using the arrows.